tomlurge/visionion/doc/gestalt.md

 **Clients**
 Client data is on purpose quite sparse and we can't do much more than compare numbers of clients with the more detailed data about the relays and bridges.
 We will eg not be able to follow clients through the network.
+Clients data is also a rather wild guess since there is very little data avaliable on clients This is a design desicion to prevent de-anonymization.

 **Countries**
 The most detailed view we can get on clients is their distribution by country.
 This is interesting since we also know from each relay the country in which it is located.
 And we know a lot about relays.
 So maybe we can construct some useful views on specific characteristics of relays and total numbers of clients by country.